Ingham, Queensland: Township of Ingham

 Hinchinbrook Shire Library opened in 2011 in Ingham.

 Following the devastation caused by Cyclone Yasi in Far North Queensland in February 2011, Ingham is one of a number of towns where a cyclone shelter was built.
 The Ingham cyclone shelter is capable of withstanding winds of more than 300 km per hour, as experienced in a category five cyclone.
 The building serves as a multi-purpose sports facility for the Ingham State High School while in a cyclone it provides shelter for up to 800 people.
 The shelter was opened by Premier Campbell Newman in January 2013.

 In March 2018, flood waters inundated properties in Ingham following heavy rain.

+In February 2025, the town was subject to a flood again which was described by local residents as being worse than the previous one.
+This flood washed away part of the Bruce Highway between Ingham and Townsville, halting all freight and food delivery to towns north of Ingham.